tendermint/liquidity/x/liquidity/spec/02_state.md

 ## DepositMsgState for Batch Messages

-The `DepositMsgState` state defines the state of deposit message that contains state information as it is processed in the next batch or batches.
+The `DepositMsgState` state defines the state of deposit message as it is processed in the next batch or batches.

+When a user sends a MsgDeposit transaction to the network, it is accumulated in a batch.
+The `DepositMsgState` contains the state information about the message, if the transaction is executed, successfully matched, and if it will be deleted in the next block.

 ```go
 type DepositMsgState struct {